KushagraTandon04/Draggo/kanban-board-mern-main/README.md

 # Draggo
 ## Description
-A application built with the MERN stack (MongoDB, Express, React, Node.js).
+An application built with the MERN stack (MongoDB, Express, React, Node.js).
 This application allows users to manage tasks in a Kanban-style board with drag-and-drop functionality.

 ## Features
 - Create, edit, and delete tasks